Interdisciplinary MS in Dementia and Aging Studies

 Master of Science in Dementia and Aging Studies

-Ranked #10 Online Master’s in Gerontology Programs of 2022
+Ranked #10 Online Master’s in Gerontology Programs in the US

 PURSUING CAREERS IN THE GROWING FIELDS OF DEMENTIA CARE AND AGING?

 The MSDA is a 33-36 hour, online, interdisciplinary degree (with courses from Sociology, Long Term Care, and Communication Disorders) and housed in the sociology department.
 Successfully completing the MSDA will be valuable to anyone who currently works or wants to work with older adults, or conduct research on dementia and aging.

 Graduates can manage various communities, programs, agencies and organizations to serve this growing population, or conduct research on dementia and aging.
 According to the U.S. Census, the number of older adults has surpassed the number of teenagers for the first time ever in the United States.
 Because of this significant demographic change, there are more jobs and other opportunities available for people to serve and work with older adults, and a need for more scholarly research about aging process and older adults' experiences.

 The mission of the M.S. in dementia and aging studies program is to educate from a global, interdisciplinary and human rights perspective, in order to create compassion and understanding for persons with dementia and for elders.
 The department accomplishes this mission by preparing students for dementia- and aging-related careers in teaching, advocacy, research and leadership, so as to empower caregivers and foster autonomy for persons with dementia and for elders.

 The dementia and aging studies graduate program offers three concentrations that emphasize different course work and provide distinct career outcomes.